ravenleeblack/modern_ide/00_C_Introduction/README.md

 In order to create this project we are going to take it step by step.
 With every new lesson we will add a new feature until we are finished and have our desired ide.

-By now you should have a new project opened and a it should look something like this:
+If you followed the setup lesson correctly then you should have a new project opened and it look something like this:

 ![opened_project](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/1f3efc7e-d439-4d49-8657-a8acec31fa70)